Introduction to withdrawing pensions

 Here David still requires £30,000 income, but he can arrange this so that no income tax is paid, at least in the early years of the pension plan.
 This is particularly useful if David plans to retire before his state pension entitlement and needs to bridge his income for a few years.

-The aim is for David to leave the maximum amount to grow tax-free in her pension fund and, as such he might extend the lifetime of her money (depending on investment returns).
+The aim is for David to leave the maximum amount to grow tax-free in his pension fund and, as such he might extend the lifetime of his money (depending on investment returns).
 In this scenario David would crystallise a higher amount of £70,000.

 This is then divided into two so that he takes 25% of £70,000 – or £17,500 as a tax-free lump sum, plus £12,500 as a taxable income (we assume that David has the full income tax annual allowance available to him).
 The total withdrawal would be £30,000 and would be a tax-free pension withdrawal.